citadel-tech/coinswap/docs/maker-cli.md

 success
 ```

-This confirms that the maker server is listening and responding to requests.
+This sends a ping to `makerd` and will return a pong, confirming that the maker server is listening and responding to requests.

 ---